Skip to main content

 Beyond direct hormonal optimization, peptide therapies offer another avenue for supporting metabolic health and overall vitality.
 Active adults and athletes often seek these peptides for anti-aging benefits, muscle gain, fat loss, and sleep improvement.
 These agents work by stimulating the body’s natural production of growth hormone, avoiding the direct administration of synthetic growth hormone.

 Key peptides in this category include Sermorelin, Ipamorelin / CJC-1295, Tesamorelin, Hexarelin, and MK-677.
 Each peptide has a distinct mechanism of action, primarily acting on the pituitary gland to enhance the pulsatile release of growth hormone.
-For instance, Sermorelin is a growth hormone-releasing hormone (GHRH) analog, while Ipamorelin is a secretagogue.
+For instance, Sermorelin is a growth hormone-releasing hormone (GHRH) analog, while Ipamorelin is a growth hormone secretagogue.

-These peptides can influence by promoting lipolysis (fat breakdown) and supporting lean muscle mass, thereby indirectly contributing to improved metabolic markers.
+These peptides can influence body composition by promoting lipolysis (fat breakdown) and supporting lean muscle mass, thereby indirectly contributing to improved metabolic markers.
 Their impact on sleep quality also plays a role in metabolic regulation, as disrupted sleep can negatively affect insulin sensitivity and appetite-regulating hormones.

 Other Targeted Peptides